bronzedior/FinalTPM_Backend/README.md

 ### How to run
 1. Clone this repository

-2. Create local .env file by copy this code
+2. Create local .env file by copy this code<br />
-This is .env file
+This is the .env file
 ```
 APP_NAME=Laravel
 APP_ENV=local